adultdate/filament-calendar/README.md

 protected bool $eventDragEnabled = true;
 ```

-Now it is enabled and a request will be sent to livewire after you drop the event to a date cell in the calendar.
+Now it is enabled and a request will be sent to livewire after you drop the event to a date cell in the filament-calendar.

 #### Implementing your own logic